Steven Universe: Voice cast

 American actor Zach Callison voiced Steven.
 The role of Steven was his first lead role on television.
 For his audition, Callison spoke ten lines of dialogue from the pilot and sang the theme song.
 Garnet, the Crystal Gem leader, was voiced by Estelle, a singer, songwriter and actor.
 Cartoon Network asked Estelle to take the part, her first voice-acting role.
 Steven Universe was also the first animation voice role for actor Michaela Dietz, who voices Amethyst and The Party singer Deedee Magno Hall, who voices Pearl.
 Sugar wanted Tom Scharpling, whom she knew from his podcast The Best Show with Tom Scharpling, to voice a character for one of her projects before Steven Universe was conceived.
 She approached Scharpling for the part of Greg Universe, who was originally named Tom.
-The Ruby Gems are voiced by Charlyne Yi, to whom Sugar wrote to say she was confident Yi would be perfect for the role.
+The Ruby Gems are voiced by Lo Mutuc, to whom Sugar wrote to say she was confident Mutuc would be perfect for the role.
 Grace Rolek, who voices Steven's friend Connie, was 16 years old when the series began; Rolek has been a voice actor in animated productions since the age of five or six.

 The show's four main voice actors—Callison, Dietz, Magno Hall and Estelle—spent three to four hours recording per session; three to four weeks a month for ten months each year.
 Cast members could be recorded together or separately; they would often record multiple episodes within a single recording period.
 However, each individual session primarily focused on one episode at a time, allowing for retakes specific to that episode or previous ones if needed.
 In group recording sessions, a maximum of six actors stood in a semicircle.
 Sugar and voice director Kent Osborne attended the sessions, advising the actors about voicing the characters in specific situations.
 If they liked a take, the production assistant marked it and gave it to the animation editor for the episode's rough cut.
 When a recording session began, Sugar explained the storyboards and described the sequences, character intention and the relationship between them; Osborne did the recording.
 Before the sessions, Sugar and the voice actors discussed new plot elements and showed them the advanced storyboards.
 Magno Hall said she enjoyed the group recording sessions because the funny faces the cast members made while recording lines requiring emotion or movement often caused them to laugh.